telatin/lotus-tutorial/diet/README.md

 ## Introduction

-We are going to analyze raw data from a 16S experiment using the [lOTUs pipeline](http://psbweb05.psb.ugent.be/lotus) ([paper](https///microbiomejournal.biomedcentral.com/articles
+We are going to analyze raw data from a 16S experiment using the [lOTUs pipeline](http://psbweb05.psb.ugent.be/lotus) (see the [paper](https///microbiomejournal.biomedcentral.com/articles/10.1186/2049-2618-2-30)).
-/10.1186/2049-2618-2-30)).

 ## Dataset

-We'll use the 16S reads from the paper [Gut barrier impairment by high<E2><80><90>fat diet in mice depends on housing conditions](https///onlinelibrary.wiley.com/doi/full/10.1002/ mnfr.201500775) (Mueller 2015).
+We'll use the 16S reads from the paper [Gut barrier impairment by high<E2><80><90>fat diet in mice depends on housing conditions](https///onlinelibrary.wiley.com/doi/full/10.1002/mnfr.201500775) (Mueller 2015).
 The raw data can be downloaded from [ENA](https///www.ebi.ac.uk/ena/data/view/PRJEB13041).

 ### Metadata